agentictrustlabs/agentic-trust/docs/NISTAgentSubmission.md

 > **The identifier anchors the agent.
 The agent anchors all identity, relationships, and trust.**

-In practice, this is expressed as a **Universal Agent Identifier (UAID)** paired with an **Agent Registry** that enables consistent resolution across ecosystems while still supporting domain-specific registries and policies (a faceted identity model).
+In practice, this is expressed as a **Universal Agent Identifier (UAID)** paired with an **Agent Registries** that enables consistent resolution across ecosystems while still supporting domain-specific registries and policies (a faceted identity model).
 Standards like **HCS-14** directly support this UAID + Agent Registry approach.

 This is already implemented using decentralized identifiers and cryptographic identity systems.